A tale of three homotopies: Concordance and operadic homotopy

-is a quasi-isomorphism.
-For that, let us consider the weight filtration of cobar complexes, that is the filtration by the number of internal vertices of trees in free operads.
-For the first cobar complex, the differential $d_0$ of the associated spectral sequence is zero, for the second one, it is given by $d_{\Omega^\vee}$ without any decompositions coming from $\mathcal{P}^\ac$.
+Let us consider the weight filtration of cobar complexes, that is the filtration by the number of internal vertices of trees in free operads.
+For the first cobar complex, the differential $d_0$ of the associated spectral sequence is zero, for the second one, it is given by the dual of the de Rham differential without any decompositions coming from $\mathcal{P}^\ac$.
 Therefore at the page $E_1$ of the corresponding spectral sequence, the map induced by the morphism of cobar complexes is an isomorphism.
-Since the weight filtration is exhaustive and bounded below, it follows from the mapping theorem for spectral sequences~\cite{MacLane95} that the two cobar complexes have the same cohomology.
-Finally, the first of these cobar complexes is the minimal model $\mathcal{P}_{\bullet\to\bullet,\infty}$ of the operad $\mathcal{P}_{\bullet\to\bullet}$, so $\mathcal{P}_{\bullet\to\bullet,\Omega}$ is also a model of $\mathcal{P}_{\bullet\to\bullet}$. \end{proof}
+Since the weight filtration is exhaustive and bounded below, it follows from the mapping theorem for spectral sequences~\cite{MacLane95} that the two cobar complexes have the same homology. \end{proof}